Over-indebtedness: personal recovery without judicial liquidation

 FYI

-The letter sent by the commission states that the decision may be challenged by a declaration delivered or sent by registered letter with notice of receipt to the secretariat of the commission within 30 days.
+The letter sent by the Debt Relief Commission indicates that its decision may be challenged by a declaration delivered or sent by registered letter with notice of receipt to the Commission Secretariat, within 30 days.

 The period shall run from notification of the decision of the commission.